 Since "valse Boston" is a generic term, I specified this version as "cross-step waltz" and began teaching it at waltz weekends in 1997.
 My graduating Stanford students also carried cross-step waltz to many countries.
 Like the Balboa, the revival is now larger than the original generation, with over 700 videos of cross-step waltz on YouTube, from around the world.
-It is rapidly spreading throughout Russia, with several cross-step waltz festivals, and even cross-step waltz competitions, each year.
+It is rapidly spreading throughout Russia, with several cross-step waltz festivals, a national Russian cross-step waltz federation, and even cross-step waltz competitions, each year.
 What kind of waltzing is done in China?
 If one searches for "Chinese waltzing" on YouTube, the top hit is a video of cross-step waltz at an outdoor evening dance in Beijing.

 Some dance historians who only live in the world of published documents believe that if a dance wasn't described in a dance manual or article, it didn't exist.
 Following that belief, they would say that the historical French cross-step Boston never existed; I must have invented it.
-They might similarly say that the Balboa never existed—Jonathan and Sylvia must have made it up—because it also was never described in dance manuals.

 A dancing master knew only a fraction of the dances of his or her era.
 And the dances described in a dance manual were only a fraction of what the author knew.
 Dance manuals were far from comprehensive.
 Furthermore, throughout history, authoring a book was an upwardly mobile endeavor, to enhance a dance teacher's reputation, and writing about a lower class vernacular dance would be counterproductive to that goal.
 Thus, the dances of the disenfranchised poor or minorities were rarely recorded for posterity.
 Field research is sometimes the only way to recover vernacular dance forms like the Balboa and cross-step waltz.